Five minutes with Diego Vargas at Habitar

-We went head-to-head with Diego Vargas, founder and director of Habitar Architects – a small, Oxford-based architect’s practice that prides itself on use of technology in design.
+We spent five minutes with Diego Vargas, founder and director of Habitar Architects – a small, Oxford-based architect’s practice that prides itself on use of technology in design.

 Even though Habitar is a small company, they punch above their weight on the tech front.
 At the moment they are using BIM or Building Information Modelling and 3D printing to create their designs but they want to move to using virtual reality.
 “That’s why it’s great being based at OCFI,” says Diego, “being part of the innovative science and tech community here means that we are neighbours with companies like Oxford VR.”
 Habitar are continuously investing in new technologies to enhance their design process, recently introducing in-picture measurement for 3D.
 This year the company is looking at incorporating ‘reality-capture’ to deliver on-the-go 3D image scanning.
 This will provide 360-degree feedback for their clients, directly from the site.
 How amazing is that?